Rattle raises $26M to revolutionize the way modern revenue teams work

 Apr 05, 2022, 08:30 ET

-SAN FRANCISCO, April 5, 2022 /PRNewswire/ -- Rattle, the SaaS company pioneering revenue orchestration, today announced $26 million in Series A funding led by New York-based global venture capital and private equity firm Insight Partners with participation from GV and existing investors Sequoia & Lightspeed.
+SAN FRANCISCO, April 5, 2022 /PRNewswire/ -- Rattle, the SaaS company pioneering revenue orchestration, today announced $26 million in Series A funding led by New York-based global venture capital and private equity firm Insight Partners with participation from GV and existing investors Sequoia Capital India & Lightspeed.
 Rattle previously raised $2.8 million in seed funding less than a year ago, bringing the total raised to date to $28.8 million.
 Sitting at the forefront of an organizational shift in how modern revenue teams operate, Rattle intends to use the funding to continue growing its go-to-market teams and expand the platform ecosystem, all while still continuing the promise of building a no-code easy-to-use platform.

 With a boom in the number of Software-as-a-Service (SaaS) solutions over the last decade and a stronger need for robust sales engagement as remote work becomes the new normal, revenue-facing organizations have been at the crossroads of acquiring point-solutions to fix specific areas in their processes while trying to keep system hygiene tidy and functional.
 The compounding result: evergrowing technical debt and low user adoption.